-Please keep in mind that US sellers can not legally send any merchandise through the USPS First Class Mail International Large Envelope/Flat service.
-As a result, shipping costs from the US to non-US destinations may be higher than you anticipate - but unfortunately at this time, US-based sellers have no legal options to provide significantly cheaper services.
+Please keep in mind that there are limited options for shipping merchandise from the US to non-US buyers, as US sellers cannot legally send merchandise through the USPS First Class Mail International Large Envelope/Flat service.
+As a result, shipping costs from the US to non-US destinations may be higher than anticipated.

-As a result, we recommend that you always review the shipping costs before making a purchase.
+We recommend that all buyers regularly review the shipping costs before making a purchase.
 Shipping costs can easily be reviewed for any listing, at any time, from the "Shipping" tab of the item listing page.
 For additional details see:

 Keep in mind that before January 21, 2018, it was permissible to use USPS First Class Mail International Large Envelope/Flat service for merchandise.
 This meant that for smaller items, such as a single collectible stamp, these items could be legally shipped from the US to non-US buyers for a little over $1 in shipping costs.

-However, since January 21, 2018, it is no longer legal to do so.
+Beginning January 21, 2018, it is no longer legal to send merchandise via USPS First Class Mail International..
 In some cases, sellers may offer lower shipping costs by either using a third-party service such as noted above or by taking a loss on the shipping costs.
 In other cases, sellers may not be aware of the changes made, or they may be disregarding these new rules.

-We expect that all members will follow any applicable laws and regulations.
-As a result, we also consider it an unreasonable request for a buyer to ask a seller to ship items in any manner which would not comply with applicable laws and regulations.
-We understand that non-US buyers may find that the legal rates US-based sellers must charge to be excessive in some cases, and we certainly understand your frustration.
-We hope that additional legal options may become available in the future.
+We expect that all members will follow any applicable laws and regulations and a buyer may not ask a seller to ship items in any manner which would not comply with applicable laws and regulations.